svlada/springboot-security-jwt/etc/blog.md

 4. Reduced load on authorization server
 5. No need for distributed session store

+Some trade-offs have to be made with this approach:

+1. More vulnerable to XSS attacks
+2. Access token can contain outdated authorization claims (e.g when some of the user privileges is revoked)
+3. Access tokens can grow in size in case of increased number of claims
+4. File download API can be tricky to implement

 In this article we'll explain approach where JWT's are used for token based authentication.

 Authentication flow is very simple:

 1. User obtains Refresh and Access tokens by providing credentials to Authorization server
 2. User sends Access token with each request to access protected API resource
 3. Access token is signed and contains user identity(e.g. user id) and authorization claims.
 It's important to note that authorization claims will be included with Access token.

 #### WebSecurityConfig